-Making the hope of the Gospel accessible to those who have no language, the marginalized Deaf community in Peru, through education and interpretation.
+Making the hope of the Gospel accessible to those who have limited or no language, the Deaf community in Peru, through education, interpretation, mentoring, and discipleship.

-"My constant prayer is that the Lord will continue to develop in me humility, discernment, and love for the people I'm working with and ministering too and continue revealing my role with the ongoing mission work among the deaf in Pucallpa, Peru."
+"My constant prayer is that the Lord continue to develop in me humility, discernment, and love for the people I'm working with and ministering to and continue revealing my ever evolving role with the ongoing mission work among the deaf in Pucallpa, Peru."